Grodzisk Wielkopolski: History

 Przemysł I of Greater Poland.
 It was referred to as a village belonging to the Cistercians.

 The exact date when the town received its charter is unknown.
 Documents say that the town definitely had its town charter in 1303.
-It was a private town of Polish noble families of Ostroróg and Opaliński, administratively located within the Poznań Voivodeship in the Greater Poland Province of the Polish Crown.
+It was a private town of Polish noble families of Ostroróg and Opaliński, administratively located in the Kościan County in the Poznań Voivodeship in the Greater Poland Province of the Kingdom of Poland.